 The sound quality is very good for the price, as this mic is in the cheaper range.
-The audio is good enough to post it without any additional editing (though it is always better to do some post-production, just to ensure the perfection of the final product).
+The audio is good enough to post without additional editing (though it is advised to do some post-production to ensure the quality of the final product).

-Another issue, despite this microphone labeled as a handheld.
-It’s pretty heavy for starters, so holding it for extended periods may be exhausting.
+Another issue, despite this microphone being labeled as a handheld, is that it’s pretty heavy.
+Therefore, holding it for extended periods may be exhausting.
 As such, it can’t be that useful unless it’s mounted and on a desk.

-Another issue that occurs is that, while the top of the microphone reduces noise when they come from the sides or behind, the body isn’t built to decrease noise as efficiently when it makes contact with something.
+Another issue is that while the top of the microphone reduces noise when they come from the sides or behind, the body isn’t built to decrease noise as efficiently when it makes contact with something.
 And to hold a microphone, your hand needs to come in contact with it.

 Pros and Cons of

-As a single microphone, it is excellent at nullifying background noise, and the plosives don’t pop as much.
+It is excellent at nullifying background noise as a single microphone, and the plosives don’t pop as much.
 It works great in big crowds, such as you might get on the street or at conventions.